StellarSand/privacy-settings/Privacy Settings/Brave-Mobile.md

 - Block Fingerprinting: Fingerprinting blocked (strict) (If you face any issues with sites, change it back to standard)
 - Prevent fingerprinting via language settings: On
 - Safe Browsing: Standard protection
+- Lock Private tabs when you leave Brave: On
 - Allow sites to check if you have payment methods saved: Off
 - Unstoppable Domains: Disabled
 - Ethereum Name Service >